-Two PhD positions in formal methods for underwater robots are available in the REMARO MSCA network.
-We are looking for excellent candidates with a background in formal methods, programming, logic and mathematics, who are curious how their knowledge can contribute to improve the quality of autonomous robots.
+One PhD position in formal methods for underwater robots is available in the REMARO MSCA network.
+We are looking for an excellent candidate with a background in formal methods, programming, logic and mathematics, who is curious how their knowledge can contribute to improve the quality of autonomous robots.
 As a PhD fellow in REMARO, you will work together with other PhD fellows in a scientific network with leading researchers from both academia and industry, with research stays and interaction across the network.
-The announced positions are ideal for students with an analytical mindset who enjoyed topics such as logic, concurrency theory, formal methods, executable models and model checking and software verification during their studies.
+The announced position is ideal for students with an analytical mindset who enjoyed topics such as logic, concurrency theory, formal methods, executable models and model checking and software verification during their studies.

 REMARO (https://remaro.eu) is an interdisciplinary training network for PhD students which combines expertise in submarine AI, software reliability and formal methods, and marine safety certification to educate 15 PhD fellows in topics in the area of reliable autonomy for underwater applications.
 REMARO is funded by the EU as a Marie Sklodowska-Curie Actions (MSCA) training network for PhD fellows 01/12/2020 – 30/11/2024.

 We look forward to your application, containing a motivation letter (1-2 pages), your curriculum vitae and certificates of your studies, including course transcripts and grades.